francoramos1511/University-Carpooling/README.md

 MVP of a mobile university carpooling application designed to connect students who offer rides with students who need transportation.

-The project was developed as a Mini Project for the **Software Engineering 1 (ISA1)** course at **Universidad ORT Uruguay**, focusing on agile product development, requirements analysis, prototyping, and user validation rather than implementing a fully functional application.
+The project was developed as a Mini Project for the **Agile Software Engineering 1 (ISA1)** course at **Universidad ORT Uruguay**, focusing on agile product development, requirements analysis, prototyping, and user validation rather than implementing a fully functional application.

 ---